 Travelling to Europe for tourism or business purpose can be fun.
 All you need to know is the tricks for staying for a short time in a foreign country.
 Various countries in Europe have little differences in culture, but the essential point remains the same throughout.
-For most of the people, one of the most important question is about the loo in hotels or hostels they will be staying in.
+For most of the people, one of the most important questions is about the loo in hotels or hostels they will be staying in.

 How are the bathrooms in Europe?

 The first thing you will notice is that the bathrooms are super clean and hygienic.
 The showers work well and the water comes with a good force and lets you take the bath you want.
-The size of bathrooms differ from each hotel but you will find enough space to take a comfortable shower.
+The size of the bathrooms differs from each hotel but you will find enough space to take a comfortable shower.
 If you are lucky enough, you might get to enjoy jacuzzi at some hotels/hostels.
-Hotels do provide you with towels, soaps and all the other bathing essentials but as for hostels it differs.
+Hotels do provide you with towels, soaps, and all the other bathing essentials but as for hostels it differs.
 Some may provide towels and soap for free and some may charge near around 2 Euros for the same.
 You need to ask the management if the towels provided are free or not.
 We try our level best to negotiate and provide towels free of cost to our users.

-The shower strategies are bit different than all other countries.
-Try to be informed on the timings of availability of hot water in the hotels.
+The shower strategies are a bit different than all other countries.
+Try to be informed on the timings of the availability of hot water in the hotels.
 Most of the hotels try to save on their bills as energy is expensive.
 Hot water is available for 5-6 hours in the morning, and you will get enough time to finish your daily chores.
 Breakfast timing starts at 7:30 am and ends around 10-11 am so you must try and complete your morning rituals within that time.

-In case of hostels, bathrooms can be ensuite (in your dorm room) or in a separate area altogether.
+In the case of hostels, bathrooms can be ensuite (in your dorm room) or in a separate area altogether.
 The bathroom area usually will have around 4-10 showers separated floorwise or in a single line.
 You might not get a shampoo kit in case of hostels and so it is advised to bring your shampoo kit.
 The good thing about having separate showers is that you can utilise them in case you reach before check-in time.

 Beware about the water hiccups in the hotels.
 Read the instructions before you start using them.
-In Spain, ‘C' stands for caldo/caliente which means hot.
+In Spain, ‘C' stands for Caldo/Caliente which means hot.
 In Croatia, you will find an icon with fuming water beside your bedroom switch.
 In Paris, you will have timely hot water coming, but you will find a knob to regulate the heat.

 Most places you will find hand showers, so try and be acquainted with it.
 You will have to master the art of lathering in one hand and showering with the other, keeping in mind that it does not spill on the floor.
-In case of a bathtub, the same theory applies.
+In the case of a bathtub, the same theory applies.
 Avoid taking long showers.
 In some hotels in France, you will see that the geyser comes with a gadget that automatically switches off after every 5 minutes.
 So, practice taking a short and efficient shower within 5 minutes.

 You will get coin-operated public showers all over Europe, wherein you have to insert coins to take a bath.
 Be prepared and have two coins ready to avoid that ‘lather look.'
 You can Google to see where you have public showers.
 Sometimes a hectic schedule can allow you a shower, every 2-3 days.
 So, please plan accordingly.